gerph/riscos-prminxml-tool/README.md

 which will generate a file `myfile.html`, after transforming the content.

-On RISC OS, the tool would be placed into the library, and filenames will be in RISC OS format, for example:
+On RISC OS the filenames will be in RISC OS format, for example:

     riscos-prminxml myfile/xml